Maks-xex/hidetube/README.md

 - 🔄 Automatically re-applies toggle state when navigating videos
 - 🧠 Remembers settings even after tab switches or reloads
 - ⚡ Lightweight and efficient — no bloat
+- 🧩 Works seamlessly with embedded YouTube iframes

 ---

 ## 🖥 How It Works

-1. Open any YouTube video (`youtube.com/watch?...`)
+1. Open any YouTube video (`youtube.com/watch?...`) or embed (`youtube.com/embed/...`)
-2. Press the `H` key or open popup and press toggle button
+2. Press the `H` key
+   _or_
+   Open the extension popup and click the Toggle button
-3. UI elements like:
+3. The following UI elements will be toggled:
    - 🎬 End screens (`.ytp-ce-element`)
    - 🎛 Video controls (`.ytp-chrome-top`, `.ytp-chrome-bottom`)
    - 📝 Annotations (`.annotation`)
      will instantly hide or show
+   - 🕹 Pause overlay (in iframes)

-Your preference is saved automatically and restored when you visit new videos.
+Your visibility setting is saved automatically and restored when revisiting or navigating to other videos.

 ---

 ## ❓ Why Use It?

 - ✅ Removes distractions for focused watching
-- 📺 Great for minimalists or video reviewers
+- 📺 Great for embedded video experiences
 - 🧘 Cleaner look = better experience

 ### From Chrome Web Store